AMBarbosa/ecotrends/README.md

 You should also **delimit a region for modelling**.
-You can provide your own spatial extent or polygon – e.g., a biogeographical region that is within your species’ reach, and within which that species was reasonably surveyed.
-Alternatively or additionally, you can use the `getRegion` function of package `fuzzySim` to compute a “reasonably sized” area around your species occurrences (see help file and try out different options, some of which may be much more adequate for your particular case!):
+You can provide your own spatial extent or polygon – e.g., a biogeographical region that is **within your species’ reach**, and within which that species was **reasonably surveyed** (mind that pixels within your region that don’t overlap species presences are taken by Maxent models as available and unoccupied).
+Alternatively or additionally, you can use the `getRegion` function (of package `fuzzySim`) to compute a *reasonably sized* area around your species occurrences (see help file and try out different options, some of which may be much more adequate for your particular case!):